 Drugs is a generic name for pharmaceuticals and stimulants that have a numbing, stimulating and/or hallucinogenic effect and which can lead to addiction.
 Drugs include many illegal, forbidden agents, such as ecstasy, amphetamines, cocaine and heroin.
 A distinction is made between soft and hard drugs.

-In order to have effect, drugs should get into the brains via the blood.
+In order to have effect, drugs should get into the brain via the blood.
 If the drugs arrive there, they affect functioning of the elements that can transfer electric signals from one nerve to the other.
-As a result, certain parts of the brains are boosted or inhibited.
+As a result, certain parts of the brain are boosted or inhibited.
 This causes all kinds of effects.

 Soft drugs (such as hemp products) are not or only mentally addictive.
 Hard drugs on the other hand (including cocaine and heroin) are much more harmful and can be both physically and mentally addictive.

 Drugs can act on our mind in three ways: they can stimulate (such as speed and cocaine), they can numb (such as heroin, sedatives and tranquilizers) and they can alter consciousness (such as cannabis, LSD and other hallucinogens).
 Sometimes, they combine two of those three effects, for example ecstasy (psychotropic and stimulant).

 - Physical health risks.
 A distinction can be made between risks in the short term (overdose) and risks in the long term (various physical diseases).

 - Mental health risks.
 Drugs can have a negative impact on a person’s mental health.
 The reasons and motives for use play an important role.